shiew381/koral/README.md

 # What is Koral?

-Koral is a learning management system system designed for instructors to create and distribute their own educational content.
+Koral is a learning management system designed for instructors to create and distribute their own educational content.
 A live instance of this repository can be found on the web at https://koral.community

 # Who built Koral?